raul2222/aztec_ws/README.md

 d.
 HU2 Flowchart:

 ![HU2 User Story Flowchart](https://github.com/raul2222/aztec_ws/blob/main/src/aztec_robot/src/images/figure6.png)
-Figure 6: Diagrama de flujo historia de usuario 2.
+Figure 6: User Story Number 2 Flow Diagram

 After obtaining the map of the place where we plan to use NAV2's autonomous navigation, we proceed to initialize the robot, sensors, and NAV2's navigation and localization modules.
 If any of these modules generate an error, navigation will not work, and repairs will be needed.
 If everything has initialized correctly, we can start navigation by setting a point on the map.
 Once navigation has been successful and we have reached the goal, it's at this point where we can use a joystick or any other module we've programmed.
 For instance, we could use a face detector in OAK-D-PRO to get its bounding boxes, calculate the centroid, and thus make Aztec able to look directly into the eyes of the person in front of it.